nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 - `show`
 > Show all tasks first
 - `edit 1 s/3pm e/5pm`
 > Task at index 1 is edited to start today at 3pm and end today at 5pm.
-The edited task is also sorted to its new position based on its new start and end time and the position is then scrolled to for the user to view
+The edited task is also sorted to its new position based on its new start and end time and the position is then scrolled to for the user to view.
+Fields with no input remain unchanged.
 - `show tomorrow`
 - `edit 1 newtaskname`
 > This time, edit is called on index 1 of the list that user is currently viewing, which was tomorrow's schedule.
 Now, only the task's name is edited to 'newtaskname'
 - `edit 2 c/fun`
 > Task at index 2 of currently viewed list has its category changed to 'fun'
+- `edit 1 s/`
+> Deletes the start time

 ### Complete
 - `complete 3`